Lacrosse is more medicine than game for these high school students | CBC News

 "This whole course I've never thought about the credit."

-"In a traditional Haudenosaunee longhouse, lacrosse is actually part of the religion," he said, referring to the style of housing used traditionally by Mohawk cultures.
+"In a traditional Haudenosaunee longhouse, lacrosse is actually part of the religion," he said.
+Longhouses can refer both to the traditional Mohawk style of housing and a traditional governing body.

 "Every spring and fall we actually have a game to renew our medicines."

-Lazore, who grew up with lacrosse, says the program helped him reconnect with the sport and its higher meaning, crediting it with motivating him to attend classes.
+Lazore, who grew up with lacrosse, said the program helped him reconnect with the sport and its higher meaning, crediting it with motivating him to attend classes.

 "It's something to distract you and help you through what you're going through," he said.